romulobr/comida/README.md

 the running code inside the Vagrant machine.
 This way, you don't have to install anything else locally.

+By default, the application is exposed on port 3001.
+You should be able to visit http://localhost:3001/index and see an empty instance.

+The MongoDB instance is also visible to your machine on port 27018.

 # Contributing

 1. Fork it